Robert S. Laws: Mount Olive Baptist Church

 Laws was associated with Mount Olive Baptist Church in Pittsburgh, Pennsylvania since at least August 1901, but was not officially named pastor until November 1901.
 In June 1902, Laws led about 100 persons in a baptism service at a local river.

 On September 15, 1902, a delegation of African American Baptist pastors left Pittsburgh to attend the National Baptist Convention in Birmingham, Alabama.
 Between 5,000 and 7,000 delegates from across the country were expected.

 On September 20, educators Booker T. Washington of Tuskegee Institute, William Hooper Council, founder of Alabama A&M from Normal, Alabama, and Richard Robert Wright, Sr. of Savannah, Georgia, were scheduled to speak at Shiloh Baptist Church, the largest African American church in Birmingham.
 There was a physical dispute between two individuals after Booker T. Washington's speech.
 Someone shouted "fight" and the crowd of nearly 2,000 in the church interpreted this as "fire" and scrambled to leave the building.
 The stampede within Shiloh Baptist Church killed 115 convention attendees.

 The Pittsburgh delegation of Black pastors sustained no injuries, though it took two days to confirm that Rev. Robert S. Laws was unharmed.

-Death
+Death and commemoration

+Grave marker of Robert S. Laws at Homewood Cemetery, Pittsburgh.

 Robert and Patsey Laws resided at 708 19th Street, NE in Washington, D.C. for several years, including in 1901 and 1902, according to Washington, D.C. city directories.
 Patsey Laws did not move to Pittsburgh, and washed clothes to earn money.

 Laws contracted pneumonia and died in Pittsburgh on May 16, 1903.
 He was buried at Homewood Cemetery in Pittsburgh.

+Mount Zion Baptist Church in Arlington, Virginia, arranged for a permanent marker to be placed at Laws's previously unmarked grave at Homewood Cemetery in Pittsburgh.
+A recommittal and dedication ceremony was held on July 10, 2026, 123 years after his death.
+The City of Pittsburgh issued a proclamation recognizing July 10, 2026, as “Rev. Robert Simon Laws Day.”